oist/optinist/docs/installation.md

 **** memory setting ****

-Please, Check whether docker open or not in the command.
+Please, Check whether docker is open or not in the command.
 ```
 docker ps
 ```

-If you get below message, docker doesn't launch. so click docker icon in your LaunchPad(mac).
+If you get message below, docker has not been launched.
+In that case, click docker icon in your LaunchPad(mac).

 > Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?